-As of December 31, 2021, approximately 92.98% of our Series A shares and 68.71% of our Series B shares are held in Chile.
+As of December 31, 2022, approximately 96.22% of our Series A shares and 71.12% of our Series B shares are held in Chile.
 It is not practicable for us to determine the number of record holders in Chile.

-Our controlling shareholders are: Inversiones SH Seis Limitada (controlled by family Said Handal), Inversiones Cabildo SpA (controlled by the Said Somavía family), Inversiones Nueva Delta S.A. (controlled by the Garcés Silva family), Inversiones Nueva Sofia Limitada (controlled by the Garcés Silva family), Inversiones Playa Amarilla SpA (controlled by Andres Herrera Ramirez), Inversiones Don Alfonso Limitada (controlled by María de la Luz Chadwick Hurtado), Inversiones El Campanario Limitada (controlled by María Soledad Chadwick Claro), Inversiones Los Robles Limitada (controlled by María Carolina Chadwick Claro), Inversiones Las Niñas Dos SpA (controlled by Eduardo Chadwick Claro), and the estates of Jaime Said Demaría, José Said Saffie and José Antonio Garcés Silva.
+Our controlling shareholders are: Inversiones SH Seis Limitada (controlled by family Said Handal), Inversiones Cabildo SpA (controlled by the Said Somavía family), Inversiones Nueva Delta S.A. (controlled by the Garcés Silva family), Inversiones Nueva Delta Dos S.A. (controlled by the Garcés Silva family), Inversiones Don Alfonso Limitada (controlled by María de la Luz Chadwick Hurtado), Inversiones El Campanario Limitada (controlled by María Soledad Chadwick Claro), Inversiones Los Robles Limitada (controlled by María Carolina Chadwick Claro), Inversiones Las Niñas Dos SpA (controlled by Eduardo Chadwick Claro).